sbonias/password-generator-js/README.md

     -   Add this to the HTML file within the header tag above the css link <link href="https://fonts.googleapis.com/css2?family=IBM+Plex+Serif:wght@200&display=swap" rel="stylesheet">
     -   Reference it in the css file: font-family: 'IBM Plex Serif';
 * you must to some degree follow the api documentation found within the website of google fonts
+- 4/10/21
+- I had to refresh my memory on how terminal(local) to github pages publishing actuall works, took me awhile but finally got things up and running
+- Worked on an interesting css animation by leveraging the keyframes blink properties, learned how to manipulate each frame of the alloted time in order to create a more vibrant header